MicrosoftDocs/minecraft-creator/creator/Documents/ComprehensivePackContents.md

 For example, if the creator does not want to use functions, then there is no function section and no **.mcfunction** files.
 But if they do want to use a function, then this list helps by showing that the **function** folder goes in the behavior pack, that the folder must be named **function** (rather than "functions"), and that only **.mcfunction** files can go in that folder.

-Some features require both a folder full of resources and a specific manifest file, like **sounds.json**.
+Some features need a folder to contain the resources and a related file like **sounds.json**.

-The only truly required file in either type of pack is **manifest.json**.
+The only required file in either type of pack is **manifest.json**.

 Wherever possible, the sections are linked to related tutorials, overviews, or reference documents.

 ## Comprehensive Behavior Pack

+Here is an introduction to [behavior packs](BehaviorPack.md).

 - [animation_controllers](../Reference/Content/AnimationsReference/Examples/AnimationController.md)
     - `<entity_name>`